This article was first published on 28 December 2019; updated on 3 January 2026.

 Malaysia-Singapore

 Now is the time to bid good bye to Malaysia.
-Straight from Tanah Rata, went back to KL Sentral to pick up luggage, in time for Singapore trip.
+In 2019 – straight from Tanah Rata, went back to KL Sentral to pick up luggage, in time for Singapore trip.
 Failed to catch booked Singapore bus and yes, they are not providing refund so I needed to buy a new one.
+At TBS, there are available lockers where you can rent for only MYR5 to MYR10.

 At the Malaysia-Singapore border, it will take you around 30 minutes for immigration processes.
 It’s hassle-free in Malaysia, but Singapore is more strict.